ThomasKli/stupeflix-api-test/docs/_build/html/_sources/tutorials/02_stupeflix_xml_langage.txt

 Conclusion
 ++++++++++

 So, that's all for today.
-Next time, we will talk less about philosophy, and more about action !
+Next time, we will talk less about philosophy, and more about action!

 .. raw:: html